 David looks at how comedy sees Jewishness as defined not only by having suffered but by a propensity to continue suffering (How many Jewish grandmothers does it take to change a light-bulb?
-None: "Don't bother, I'll sit in the dark"), as well as the ability to mock their own stereotypes (What's a Jewish dilemma?
+None: "Don't bother, I'll sit in the dark"), as well as a predeliction to mock stereotypes (What's a Jewish dilemma?
 Half-price pork).

 Although eternal outsiders (Groucho: "I would never be a member of any club that would have me as a member"), Jews have flourished in America beyond the wildest dreams of their immigrant forebears, and that goes double for entertainers.
-(Few people know that the word "humor" is itself Jewish; it used to be "humoroscowitz" but it was shortened at Ellis Island.)
+(Few people know that the word "humor" is itself Jewish; originally it was "humoroscowitz" but it was shortened at Ellis Island.)

 So is humor, like ethnicity, a genetic trait?
-In the 1950s Larry Gelbart was asked why so many comedy writers like him were young and Jewish and he said "Probably because our parents are old and Jewish."
+In the 1950s screenwriter/playwright Larry Gelbart was asked why so many comedy writers like him were young and Jewish and he said "Probably because our parents are old and Jewish."

-And as a free bonus (but for you, free), JEWISH MUSICAL SATIRE also highlights five songs by Jewish songwriters which show cultural satire from a Hebraic perspective.
+And as a free bonus (but for you, free), the talk also highlights songs by Jewish songwriters which show cultural satire from a Hebraic perspective.